By Joe Rich

 It can be difficult to know all of the laws and ordinances in your local municipality and the last thing that you want is to violate one of those rules and find yourself in some trouble.

 Are There Age Restrictions on the Use of RC Cars?

-Generally speaking, it is understood within the hobby community that an RC car is something that young kids and up can use.
+Generally speaking, it is understood within the hobby community that an RC car is something that young children can use.

-It is also accepted that there will be an adult in the company of those kids when they are controlling their RC cars.
+It is also accepted that there will be an adult in the company of those children under a certain age when they are controlling their RC cars.

 Still, you won’t have to worry about receiving a fine if your child is operating an RC car in a public place.